Dig deep into your past to create a winning educational leadership resume to showcase your leadership experience and relevant career accomplishments.

 Start with An Attention Grabber/Professional Summary

-A professional resume summary is your first chance at gaining the reader’s attention.
+A professional resume summary is your first chance to gain the reader’s attention.
 Use this section of your educational resume to showcase relevant skills and demonstrate to the reader what you will bring to the table.

 Keep the opening paragraph to 4-5 concise and meaningful sentences or bullet points that set the tone for the remainder of your resume.
-The resume profile example below is a summary of qualifications to target a school principal’s position.
+The resume profile example below summarizes the qualifications to target a school principal’s position.

 Target Resume to Show Expertise

-An educational leader takes on an action-oriented approach to improving the overall academics and school atmosphere.
-Let your leadership qualities be the focal point of your resume by effectively using relevant accomplishments and educational terminology.
+An educational leader takes an action-oriented approach to improving the overall academics and school atmosphere.
+Make your leadership qualities the focal point of your resume by effectively using relevant accomplishments and educational terminology.

 Secondary Resume and Cover Letter/Tailor